rgorel/relayrable-elevators/README.md

 The following commands are offered in REPL:
 * schedule a pickup request
-* schedule the new destination floor for a particular elevator
+* schedule a new destination floor for a particular elevator
 * execute the next step in the simulation
 * print the current status of the system
 * exit the REPL